-The detailed design of the project will seek to avoid disruption to utilities wherever possible, and in general it is not anticipated that utilities will be substantially affected.
+The detailed design of the project would seek to avoid disruption to utilities wherever possible, and in general it is not anticipated that utilities would be substantially affected.

 It is recognized however that during the construction phase of the proposed works utility supply may be interrupted for short periods of time, for Health and Safety reasons.
-In particular, it is anticipated that electricity supply will be interrupted during the proposed relocation of two power poles as described below and shown in Appendix C:
+In particular, it is anticipated that electricity supply would be interrupted during the proposed relocation of two power poles as described below and shown in Appendix C:

-- The light pole currently located on the north eastern side of the intersection with Pains Road will be relocated by 3 metres away from the intersection; and - The power pole currently located on the western side of Pittwater Road, approximately 100 metres south of the proposed roundabout, will be relocated away from the road by 0.3 metres.
+- The light pole currently located on the north eastern side of the intersection with Pains Road would be relocated by 3 metres away from the intersection; and - The power pole currently located on the western side of Pittwater Road, approximately 100 metres south of the proposed roundabout, would be relocated away from the road by 0.3 metres.

-These works would be carried out in conjunction with the electricity supplier; and works will be scheduled to minimise the period of disruption to the greatest extent practicable.
+These works would be carried out in conjunction with the electricity supplier; and works would be scheduled to minimise the period of disruption to the greatest extent practicable.

-General construction activities such as the operation of machinery, excavation, rock cutting, near or under major services (overhead electrical cables) and underground services and utilities can be a hazard and risk to the safety of construction workers, local residents, the public and the environment.
+General construction activities such as the operation of machinery, excavation, rock cutting, near or under major services (overhead electrical cables) and underground services and utilities could be a hazard and risk to the safety of construction workers, local residents, the public and the environment.

-The overhead sewerage aqueduct which traverses Buffalo Creek on the western side of Pittwater Road will not be altered or disrupted if the proposed works proceed.
+The overhead sewerage aqueduct which traverses Buffalo Creek on the western side of Pittwater Road would not be altered or disrupted if the proposed works proceed.

-It is anticipated that the proposed works will have a long tern positive impact on stormwater systems and drainage (see Section 5.1.3).
-This is due to the proposed installation of guttering along sections of Pittwater Road which do not currently have gutters, and associated upgrades to drainage systems including piping from the gross pollutant trap on the western side of Pittwater Road, the installation of two bioswales and four sediment ponds, which are all expected to help maintain or improve water quality.
+It is anticipated that the proposed works would have a long tern positive impact on stormwater systems and drainage (see Section 5.1.3) as guttering is proposed along Pittwater Road between High Street and Rene Street.

-Once the works are completed, the project will have no negative long-term impacts on utilities or services.
+Once the works are completed, the project would have no negative long-term impacts on utilities or services.